 Intentional.
 The members of each SCF gather for a defined purpose and mission.
 Not just a social group.

 Invitational.
-Within the network, there is a place for all who come and members are respected.
+The network has a place for all who come, and members are respected.

 Inclusive.
 Recognizing the diverse charisms within the Catholic community, the network embraces all who gather to bear authentic witness to Christ and His Church.